Patball: Point-scoring patball

 Patball is sometimes played with a point scoring system where the winner of each round gets a point and the person with the most points at the end is victorious, e.g. the players go through a specific number of rounds, e.g. out of ten.
 The players have to keep track of their points.
 This is often known in Dulwich College as "Aces".

 Language

 Patball uses a jargon language within the game, with a fairly large number of terms and usages.
-These jargon languages occur in many sports but Patball's jargon is very notable and commonplace.
+These jargon languages occur in many sports but patball's jargon is notable and commonplace.

 The main terms, which vary across different areas of the game, are in the following glossary: